hershel-theodore-layton/printf-state-machine/README.md

 and add `->withRewrite<TableAndColumnName>('N', 'C')`.
 The format and args were typechecked by Hack.

-I library will be published with these implementations.
+A library will be published with these implementations.